 Throughout this film, the relationship between father and daughter unfolds, along with their shared bond to the land that shaped his life.
 Morfiis an intimate portrait of resilience, memory and the quiet ties between people and place.

-Directed filmed and edited by Louisa Vergozisi
+Directed, filmed and edited by Louisa Vergozisi

 Music by Simon Doesborgh